Circuit Gilles Villenueve

 One of the most relaxed and enjoyable race meetings on the calendar, the Canadian GP has found its long-term home in Montréal, on a circuit now named after the nation's favourite driver, Gilles Villeneuve.

 In fact, it was Villeneuve who provided the fans with a fairytale debut victory on the first running of the race in 1978.
-It was perhaps inevitable the the Circuit Notre-Dame would be renamed in Villeneuve's honour after his untimely death in 1982.
+It was perhaps inevitable therefore that the Circuit Notre-Dame would be renamed in Villeneuve's honour after his untimely death in 1982.

 When Expo vacated in 1968, the site struggled on for years as a standing collection of international pavilions known as "Man and His World."
 However, as attendance declined, the physical condition of the site deteriorated, and less and less of it was open to the public.
 However, for the 1976 Olympics, a rowing strip was created alongside and roads were built connecting the various points on the island.